Frequently Asked Questions

 Healdsburg shelter- 555 Westside Road, Healdsburg, CA 95448

-A: The Humane Society of Sonoma County is a no-kill shelter.
-This means that all healthy and treatable animals leave our shelter through adoption or other placement programs.
-We reserve euthanasia only for terminally ill animals or those considered dangerous to public safety.
+A: The Humane Society of Sonoma County is very fortunate to be a managed admission shelter.
+We limit the number of animals we admit to our facility, allowing us to invest the optimal amount of resources towards each animal in their re-homing journey.
+All healthy and treatable animals leave our shelter through adoption or other placement programs.
+We reserve humane euthanasia only for terminally ill animals or those considered dangerous to public safety.

 A: We recommend getting in touch with your local animal control agency.
 The specific jurisdiction depends on where you found the animal.
 You can report the animal as found with them and see if anyone has reported them missing.
 They also might be able to check the animal for a microchip for you.
 You can list the animal on Craigslist, NextDoor.com, Facebook, or even make a flyer – visit this web page to see more resources: https://humanesocietysoco.org/lost-or-found-a-pet/